Quantitative weak mixing for random substitution tilings: Abstract

 \section{Abstract}

 For $N$ compatible substitution rules on $M$ prototiles $t_1,\dots, t_M$, consider tilings and tiling spaces constructed by applying the different substitution rules at random.
 These give (globally) random substitution tilings.
 In this paper I obtain bounds for the growth on twisted ergodic integrals for the $\mathbb{R}^d$ action on the tiling space which give lower bounds on the lower local dimension of spectral measures.
-For functions with enough regularity, uniform bounds are obtained.
+For functions with some extra regularity, uniform bounds on the lower local dimension are obtained.
 The results here extend results of Bufetov-Solomyak \cite{BS:translation} to tilings of higher dimensions.